DharmaFactory/Singularity/Journals/Launch.md

 Is github hiring?
 I feel like they could use a blockchain of their own, and in some ways i am recording that here, but they would never take another's intellectual property, so this is safe.
 And maybe they are cheaters and figure that out and make something like i might start to suggest.

+This is primary blockchain with time of thought recorded per commit